The Ultimate Guide to the Best AnyDesk Alternatives

 A 14-day free trial of SolarWinds DRS is available for download.

 Chrome Remote Desktop is among the most popular remote desktop connection AnyDesk alternatives.
 If you simply want to share your screen quickly and easily, it’s a straightforward option.
-If, however, you’re looking for an enterprise-grade remote desktop tool with a fully functional mobile application—like AnyDesk—then this tool may not be suited to your needs.
+However, if you’re looking for an enterprise-grade remote desktop tool with a fully functional mobile application—like AnyDesk—it may not suit your needs.

-This tool can be installed by users as an application from the Chrome Web Store on their computer or, if you’re using your Android mobile device, from the Google Play app store.
+The tool can be installed by users as an application from the Chrome Web Store on their computer or from the Google Play app store for an Android mobile device.
 While Chrome Remote Desktop is built to offer enterprise-grade performance and accessibility, the mobile application doesn’t provide the same level of functionality as the desktop tool.
-This limits your ability to use the solution from your mobile devices.
-With AnyDesk, the mobile and computer tools are both highly functional, and you download them both from their website.
-As with AnyDesk, this Chrome application supports most major platforms, including Mac, Windows, and Linux.
+This limits your ability to use the solution from mobile devices.
+With AnyDesk, both the mobile and computer tools are highly functional, and you can download them from their website.
+Like AnyDesk, the Chrome application supports most major platforms, including Mac, Windows, and Linux.

 Pros: